-3. When the oven is preheated, stir the egg and milk mixture into the flour mixture just until blended.
+- When the oven has completely preheated, stir the egg and milk mixture into the flour mixture just until blended.

 *If you've ever detected a strange, metallic taste when you take a bite of a biscuit or muffin, you probably agree with the recommendation of aluminum free baking powder.
 In fact, the flavor of all of your baked items will improve with aluminum-free baking powder.
 Rumford and Argo make an aluminum-free product, as does Trader Joe's and Whole Foods.
 And Bob's Red Mill sells 1-pound bags.

 **Use a coarsely shredded cheese rather than the finely shredded, or use diced block cheddar.

 - Jalapeno Cheese Corn Muffins: Add 1/2 cup of finely chopped jalapeno peppers to the muffins.

 - Bacon Cheddar Corn Muffins: Add about 1/2 cup of crumbled cooked bacon to the muffin batter.

 - Pepper Jack Corn Muffins: Add 1 cup of shredded or diced pepper jack cheese to the muffin batter.